Last Updated on October 25, 2021 by

 Step 1: Choose The Ideal Size And Type Of Wood To Use For Sistering Joists

-You can opt for engineered or natural woods to sister joists, but it should be wide as the old lumber used for floor joists.
+You can opt for engineered or natural woods for sister joists, but it should be wide as the old lumber used for floor joists.
 For instance, if the existing joist is 2-by-8 inches, buy 2-by-8 inches lumber instead of downsizing to 2-by-6 or less.
 You can opt for ¾ inch plywood for tight places due to its flexibility to bend into the required position.

 Step 2: Leveling The Floors